DISCLAIMER: The following is provided for informational purposes only and is not to be considered a legal copy.

 Section 8.
 EXEMPT PROPERTY.

 The following property subject to this Declaration shall be exempted from the Assessments, charge and lien created herein: (a) all properties to the extent of any easement or other interest therein dedicated and accepted by the local authority and devoted to public use; (b) all Common Properties as defined in Article I, Section 1, hereof; (c) all properties exempted from taxation by the laws of the State of Tennessee or United States Government upon the terms and to the extent of such legal exemption; and (d) all Lots while owned by Developer.

-Notwithstanding any provisions herein, no land or improvements devoted to dwelling use, excluding Lots owned by Developer, shall be exempt from said Assessments, charges or liens.
+Notwithstanding any provisions herein, no lot, land or improvements devoted to dwelling use, excluding Lots owned by Developer, shall be exempt from said Assessments, charges or liens.

 These covenants shall take effect immediately and shall be binding on all parties and all persons claiming under them until 1 January 2011 at which time said covenants shall be automatically extended for successive periods of ten years unless by vote of the majority of the then Owners of the Lots it is agreed to change said covenants in whole or in part.